 (Tribute to Blaine Gibson, sculptor of hundreds of Audio-Animatronic heads, including almost all of the presidents in the Hall of Presidents.)

-Looking high up on a hill above the whole graveyard, guests will spot additional single name tombstones, featuring the Hitchhiking Ghosts, Ezra, Phineas, and Gus, amongst others.
+Looking high up on a hill above the whole graveyard, Guests will spot additional single name tombstones, featuring the Hitchhiking Ghosts, Ezra, Phineas, and Gus, amongst others.

 Finally, around the backside of the sea captain’s crypt are two portholes that today did not appear to have any visual features or effects.
 It’s unclear whether these will function as anything more than simple decoration in the future.

-From there, guests rejoin the rest of the queue in area that was previously just past the old turnstiles.
-On the left, the old Haunted Mansion graveyard still sits, mostly intact from its previous form though minus the Master Gracey, Marc, and Francis Xavier tombstones which are now featured elsewhere in the graveyard (as previously mentioned).
+From there, Guests rejoin the rest of the queue in an area that was previously just past the old turnstiles.
+On the left, the old Haunted Mansion graveyard still sits, mostly intact from its previous form though minus Master Gracey, Marc, and Francis Xavier tombstones which are now featured elsewhere in the graveyard (as previously mentioned).
 Madame Leota’s tombstone still resides near the entrance of the Haunted Mansion.
 Today, the old graveyard area was still hidden by a green covering, as the entire project is not yet complete.

 UPDATE: By request, I have added the photo below showing the Haunted Mansion as seen from the shore along the Rivers of America.
 (Yes, the line was so long on Monday that this extended portion of the queue was being used – a 65+ minute wait!)
 Some have wondered if the new queue area interferes with the Mansion’s exterior look…

 As you can see, the new area is completely unseen unless you are next to it, inside it, or looking down from the riverboat as it passes by.
 It is virtually unnoticeable from any other vantage point.
-And since guests aren’t required to walk through it to enter the attraction, if you find that the interactive queue isn’t your cup of tea, you can simply ignore its existence completely and enjoy the ride.
+And since Guests aren’t required to walk through it to enter the attraction, if you find that the interactive queue isn’t your cup of tea, you can simply ignore its existence completely and enjoy the ride.

-I was told the soft openings of the new Haunted Mansion interactive queue will continue for another couple days, unannounced and unscheduled.
+I was told the soft openings of the new Haunted Mansion interactive queue would continue for another couple of days, unannounced and unscheduled.
 After that, the area will return to an “adjust” phase until it officially opens within a few weeks, likely at the same time as the unveiling of the new Hitchhiking Ghost effect at the end of the ride.